sib-swiss/RNAseq-introduction-training/docs/days/counting.md

 Read counting refers to the quantification of an *"expression level"*, or abundance, from reads mapped onto a reference genome/transcriptome.
 This *expression level* can take several forms, such as a count, or a fraction (RPKM/TPM), and concern different entities (exon, transcript, genes) depending on your biological application.

-During this lesson, you will learn to:
+**During this lesson, you will learn to:**

- * differentiate between different levels of counting and their relevance for different questions
+ * differentiate between different levels of counting and their relevance for different questions.
- * perform read counting at the gene level for Differential Gene expression
+ * perform read counting at the gene level for Differential Gene expression.

 ## Material